Khafi faces misconduct hearing with Met Police for participating in BBNaija

 I don suffer: Mercy Johnson excited as schools resume, shares video of her kids eating communion like snacks

-However, her superiors felt it was not withing the interest of the force and despite the fact that she was told not to partake in the show, she eventually did.
+However, her superiors felt it was not within the interest of the force and despite the fact that she was told not to partake in the show, she eventually did.

 The BBNaija star was also warned to refrain from auditions, interviews or shows during her approved leave period.